 What did the scientists discover?

-Two-dimensional (2D) scans of the heat-affected zone (HAZ) adjacent to distinct fillet weld regions showed the effects of fabrication on the resultant residual strain.
-The Energy Dispersive Diffraction (EDD) technique made it possible to penetrate through up to 3.8 cm (1.5 in) of steel to generate the datasets.
-Comparison of the X-ray data to a finite-element analysis (FEA)- generated computer model showed high levels of agreement for both of the areas scanned.
+Two-dimensional (2D) scans of the heat-affected zone (HAZ) of two distinct fillet weld regions in a single component showed the effects of welded fabrication on the resultant residual strain.
+The Energy Dispersive Diffraction (EDD) technique made it possible to penetrate through up to 3.8 cm (1.5 in) of steel to generate these datasets.
+When compared to a finite-element analysis (FEA)-generated computer model, both 2D scans of showed high correlation, proving the hypothesis.
+In addition, through-thickness strain measurements were completed on rolled plate and cut shapes of the same steel plate, enabling understanding of the effects of different fabrication processes on residual strain in thick-plate steel.

 What are the broader impacts of this work?